vamsi2106/Gogaga-Assignment-Nxtwave/README.md

 - Develop a responsive website that adapts to different devices and screen sizes.
 - Use HTML and CSS for the development to keep the project simple and easily maintainable.

+## Repository Structure
+The repository is structured as follows:

+1. `index.html`: Main HTML file containing the structure of the website.
+2. `styles/`: Directory containing CSS files for styling.
+3. `images/`: Directory to store images used on the website.
+4. `README.md`: Detailed documentation about the project.

 ## Setup Instructions